Scalingo/documentation/_includes/encryption_at_rest.md

 {% note %}
 All databases created after the 6th of January 2019 have encryption at rest enabled.
-In other words, all your data are encrypted before being stored on disk.
+In other words, all your data is encrypted before being stored on disk.
 <br>
 <br>
 For databases created before this date, encryption at rest is activable on-demand through the